Booking and test day

 What should you bring to the test?

-Bring the same original ID that you used to book the test.
+Use the same ID method that you used to book the test.
 Check the current GOV.UK accepted ID rules before test day.

 Can you take family members or children?